 Our students have compiled research in three topic areas.
 Below are the links to their research tables that can be downloaded for searching and viewing.
 For a state-by-state review of Mandatory Reporter laws, click here.
 For a state-by-state review of Background Check laws, click...

-Our students spent the summer working on the inaugural project of the LDICP.
-Through their extensive research, massive databases of information on state statutes regarding the abuse of children ave been created and will be posted here as their work is finalized.
+Our students spend the summer working on the research project of the LDICP.
+Through their extensive research, massive databases of information on state statutes regarding the abuse of children have been created and will be posted here as their work is finalized.
 Here are...

 We live in the most perfect area to have a staycation.
 The gulf with its white sand beaches are only five minutes away.
 We have the best restaurants with fresh seafood and seats with the best views.
 The charter fishing experience is top notch.
 Evidently, this is not a best kept secret anymore.
 The only […]